Do you want to study art therapy?

-Keystone students majoring in visual arts with a primary concentration in a specific studio area may also elect a second concentration in art therapy.
+A four-year bachelor’s degree in art therapy is typically a starting point for someone wishing to enter into the field of art therapy.
+Keystone College students majoring in visual arts with a primary concentration in a specific studio area may also elect a second concentration and study art therapy.
 Art therapy is a human services field that incorporates art making and creativity as part of a diagnostic and clinical “toolkit” for treating a range of conditions and different populations in a variety of therapeutic settings.

 In addition to all requirements for the BA Visual Arts degree, the art therapy concentration requires the following courses: